kkavon/SQACA/Handbook.md

 4. Over-Reliance on Tools: Over-reliance on tools is a DevOps bad practice that can lead to a lack of understanding of the underlying processes.
 While DevOps tools can be helpful, they should not be the sole focus of DevOps.
 It's important to have a thorough understanding of the principles behind DevOps and to use tools to support and enhance the processes, rather than relying on them to do all the work.

+Common themes among resources:

+Automation: All of the articles emphasize the importance of automation in DevOps, whether it's in the form of continuous integration and delivery (CI/CD), testing, or other processes.

+Collaboration: DevOps is about breaking down silos between teams and promoting collaboration between developers and operations.
+All of the articles touch on this theme  highlighting the importance of communication and teamwork in DevOps.

+Best practices: Each of the articles provides insights into best practices for DevOps, whether it's specific techniques for automation, tips for building a DevOps culture, or strategies for integrating testing into the development process.